DeGym/contracts/contracts/v2/README.md

   - `getVoucherDetails`: Retrieves details of a specific voucher.
   - `setBasePrice`: Sets the base price for vouchers.
   - `setListingFactor`: Sets the listing factor for gyms.
+- **Key Events**:
+  - `VoucherPurchased`: Emitted when a voucher is purchased.
+  - `VoucherUpgraded`: Emitted when a voucher is upgraded.
+  - `VoucherRenewed`: Emitted when a voucher is renewed.
+  - `VoucherDowngraded`: Emitted when a voucher is downgraded.

 ### Checkin.sol
 - **Purpose**: Manages the check-in process using vouchers and triggers payment.